 Most people with heart disease can take an angiotensin-converting enzyme (ACE) inhibitor.
-Lowering blood pressure can help prevent damage to the heart and blood vessels.
-Studies show that ACE inhibitors may prevent or improve heart failure.
+In fact, some ACE inhibitors are used to treat and prevent heart disease.

 If you take an ACE inhibitor and have heart failure, there are some things your doctor may need to keep an eye on.
-Taking ACE inhibitors for heart failure can cause very low blood pressure, worse kidney function, and high levels of potassium.
+Taking ACE inhibitors for heart failure can cause your blood pressure to get too low or make your kidneys not work as well.
 You will need regular check-ups to make sure you don’t develop any of these problems.

 ACE inhibitors can play a part in taking care of your heart!